Tunisian Crochet Series: Beginning Techniques

 More Tools!

 Not just hooks, but sometimes, you might want to incorporate some knitting tools as well.
 Such as a cabling stitch holder.
-We won’t be getting into cabling any time real soon, so I wouldn’t worry about that just yet!
+We won’t be getting into cabling any time soon, so I wouldn’t worry about that just yet!

 You will still want a Tapestry Needle for weaving in ends and scissors as well as stitch markers.
 Especially the stitch markers for beginners!
 These are very handy tools for knowing where your last stitch needs to be worked and which stitches to skip, if necessary.
 If you’ve seen any of my instructional videos for our Friendship CAL squares, then you know I like to use stitch markers to help myself out.
 It’s not that I’m a beginner–I just like to make life easy!